hapax/hapax.github.io/assets/alien-maths.md

 problem in different ways.
 There is more than one way to skin a bat!

+A Nagelian would argue that even if we rationally understand the operating system, that does not render the experience commensurable.
+There is an internal aspect---what is like to be on the other side of the interface---that our explanation does not capture.
+I suspect the truth is somewhere in between, and we'll return to this question below.

 #### Chauvinism and relativism

-Whether or
-The usual yardstick for incommensurability is phylogenetic.
+The natural yardstick for incommensurability is phylogenetic.
-The further away you look on the Tree of Life, the greater the imaginative obstructions and the more plausible the strong relativist claim that radically different brains lead to radically different *umwelten*.
+The further away you look on the Tree of Life, the greater the imaginative obstructions, the more exotic the sensory modalities and carriers of meaning, the more radically different the *umwelten*.

 <!-- http://www.hutter1.net/ai/uaibook.htm -->